0HugoHu/Harry-Potter-Strategy-Game/README.md

 <img src="assets/Evo2/type.png" width="600" />

 🔱 4.5.5.
-The user can also upgrade the world tech level using horns, as the following screen shots shown:
+By clicking the "Tech" button on the right, the user can also upgrade the world tech level using horns, as the following screen shots shown:

 <img src="assets/Evo2/upgrade.png" width="600" />